rhiaro/network-affect/index.md

 Gull nodded, like they understood, and sipped their drink.

+"After they entered 'Cake', Gull had switched into speaking Naliq.
+Bird followed suit without missing a beat.
+They spent some time in silence, staring down at the eddying sky.

+"Do you like the view?"
+Gull asked.

+Bird nodded.

+"It usually changes so much every day.
+We've been in this cloud for longer than usual."

+"What is it, do you know?

+"Don't you listen to planet reporting?
+There was a volcanic eruption on an island off the Dam Bashi continent.
+Far from here, but the fallout has drifted.
+They think it will be like this for a while.
+It's messing with a lot of the sensing equipment."

+"You come here a lot?
+What's the view usually like?"

+"Oh, yes!
+It's the best place to see the planet from in the whole Loop I think.
+And I share my home pod with my brother, whose pretty much there all the time so...
+I like to spend time in other places.
+That's why I take so many classes," they laughed.

+Bird felt herself warming to Gull.
+They had a serene presence, but a twinkle in their eye.
+Every smile seemed entirely heartfelt.

+The two of them chatted about the planet below.
+Gull described their favourite views from this window.
+Frozen tundras crisscrossed with deep chasms that from their vantage point high above looked like an enormous web entrapping the ground.
+Rippling dunes of sand, a substance they had both heard about but never run through their fingers.
+Dark rocks shaped like monstrous creatures, as if giants had been raging and thrashing across the landscape and then all at once frozen stiff, locked in time and space.
+And the clouds!
+More than anything else, endless, never still, in every shape, size and colour they could imagine.

+"Sometimes I look out here for so long I dream about the clouds," Gull confided.
+"I close my eyes and I just see the cloud patterns inside my eyelids."

+"What does it sound like?"
+Bird mused out loud.
+"Planet sounds."

+"I wonder if we'll find out in our lifetimes."

 ## (Bird)

 "Sure, you're a preservationist when it suits you!"
 An angry voice rang down the corridor, reverberating off stark metal wall panels.
 "But as soon as it's a little bit inconvenient for you personally, different rules apply!
 Exceptions can be made!"